 Developing a completely new website (or making big, time-consuming changes to your existing site) isn’t the only way to increase your eCommerce conversion rate.

-In fact, research shows that brands can see up to a 25% increase in the ecommerce conversion rate when user-generated photos are used instead of professional product shots.
+In fact, our study proves that user-generated photos are 5x more likely to create a conversion that professional product shots.
 Imagine how many more sales that could mean for your business!

 - Brand engagement increases by 28% when customers are exposed to both professional content and user-generated product videos.